 EUGENE JARECKI – Director, Writer & Producer

 Eugene Jarecki is an award-winning filmmaker, public thinker, and author.
-His recent film REAGAN, which examines the life and legacy of the 40th president, received wide critical acclaim after premiering at the Sundance Film Festival and on HBO for the occasion of Reagan’s 100th birthday.
+He is one of only two people to have twice won the Sundance Grand Jury prize for documentary, most recently in 2012 for THE HOUSE I LIVE IN.
+His prior film, REAGAN, which examines the life and legacy of the 40th US president, received wide critical acclaim and won an Emmy Award after premiering on HBO for the occasion of Reagan’s 100th birthday.
 In 2010, Jarecki worked alongside Morgan Spurlock and Alex Gibney as director of a documentary film inspired by the bestselling book FREAKONOMICS.
-Earlier that year, he directed Move Your Money, a short online film encouraging Americans to move their money from “too big to fail” banks to well-rated community banks and credit unions.
+Earlier that year, he directed Move Your Money, a short online video and attendant campaign encouraging Americans to move their money from “too big to fail” banks to well-rated community banks and credit unions.
 The film went viral, becoming an online sensation with over 7 million hits in just its first three weeks online.
 To date, an estimated 4 million Americans have ‘moved their money.’

-Jarecki’s 2006 film, WHY WE FIGHT, winner of the Grand Jury Prize at the Sundance Film Festival and a Peabody Award, has been broadcast in over forty countries and released theatrically in over 250 US cities.
+Jarecki’s film WHY WE FIGHT, winner of the 2005 Sundance Grand Jury Prize and a Peabody Award, has been broadcast in over forty countries and released theatrically in over 250 US cities.
 In 2009, Simon & Schuster published Jarecki’s acclaimed book, The American Way of War: Guided Missiles, Misguided Men, and a Republic in Peril, which explores how militarism disfigures America’s foreign and defense policies as well as her broader national priorities.

-Jarecki’s prior film, THE TRIALS OF HENRY KISSINGER was released in over 130 U.S. cities and won the 2002 Amnesty International Award, was nominated for an Independent Spirit Award and has been broadcast in over thirty countries.
+Jarecki’s first documentary, THE TRIALS OF HENRY KISSINGER was released in over 130 U.S. cities and won the 2002 Amnesty International Award, was nominated for an Independent Spirit Award and has been broadcast in over thirty countries.
 In 2002, TRIALS was selected to launch BBC’s prestigious digital channel BBC4 and the Sundance Channel’s documentary division.